SilkRose/Pony/src/stories/darling-and-date/03-dressmaking-and-determination.md

 "Okay, let's go to the kitchen," Pinkie said before leading Rainbow to the kitchen.

-Pinkie checks the timer, *still a while till the cake is ready.*
+Pinkie checked the timer, *still a while till the cake is ready.*

-Pinkie got out a box of pancake mix and a big bowl, and two of everything they needed; frying pan, mixing bowl, various measuring cups, whisk, plate and spatula.
+Pinkie got out a box of pancake mix and a big bowl, and two of everything they needed: frying pan, mixing bowl, various measuring cups, whisk, plate and spatula.

-Pinkie turns to Rainbow, "we are going to start with making pancakes from pancake mix, this will help you learn the basics."
+Pinkie turned to Rainbow.
+"We are going to start with making pancakes from pancake mix, this will help you learn the basics."

-Rainbow said, "okay."
+Rainbow said, "Okay."

-Pinkie continued, "after we are good with these we will move onto homemade pancakes."
+Pinkie continued, "After we are good with these we will move onto homemade pancakes."

-Rainbow said, "okay, I'm excited to learn."
+Rainbow said, "Okay, I'm excited to learn."

 Pinkie finished, "I'm going to make pancakes right beside you so you can watch and ask questions."